Travels from New York, USA

 Ian Bremmer's speaking fee falls within range: Over $75,000

-He is the president and founder of Eurasia Group, the leading geopolitical risk advisory firm, and GZERO Media, providing intelligent and engaging coverage of international affairs.
+Ian Bremmer is a political scientist who helps business leaders, policymakers, and the general public make sense of the world around them.
+He is the president and founder of Eurasia Group, the leading geopolitical risk advisory firm, and GZERO Media, a digital media company providing intelligent and engaging coverage of international affairs.
 Ian is an independent voice on critical issues around the globe, offering clearheaded insights through speeches, written commentary, and even satirical puppets (really!).

-A prolific writer, Ian is the author of eleven books, including The New York Times bestsellers Us vs. Them: The Failure of Globalism, which examines the rise of populism across the world, and his latest book, The Power of Crisis: How Three Threats—and Our Response—Will Change the World, which details a trio of looming global crises (health emergencies, climate change, and technological revolution) and outlines their potential to create global prosperity and opportunity.
+A prolific writer, Ian is the author of eleven books, including the New York Times bestsellers, “Us vs. Them: The Failure of Globalism,” which examines the rise of populism across the world, and his latest book, “The Power of Crisis: How Three Threats—and Our Response—Will Change the World,” which covers a trio of looming global crises (health emergencies, climate change, and technological revolution) and outlines their potential to create global prosperity and opportunity.

-Ian earned a master’s degree and a doctorate in political science from Stanford University, where he went on to become the youngest-ever national fellow at the Hoover Institution.
-He received his bachelor’s degree in international relations from Tulane University.
+Ian holds a master’s degree and a doctorate in political science from Stanford University and a bachelor’s degree in international relations from Tulane University.
 He currently teaches at Columbia University’s School of International and Public Affairs and previously was a professor at New York University.
+Ian is also a Senior Fellow at Harvard Kennedy School’s Belfer Center for Science and International Affairs.

 Ian Bremmer offers his expertise in global politics and their implications for the markets in a series of unforgettable presentations.
 He examines what he calls “the New Abnormal,” the turbulent nature of the geopolitical scene that is lacking strong leaders.
 He examines who this will benefit or lose out, and identifies the global crisis points to be aware of.